dirkwhoffmann/Moira/Docs/Tutorials/GettingStarted.md

 ## Compiling

-The easies way to compile Moira is via `CMake`.
+The easiest way to compile Moira is via `CMake`.
 Simply create a build directory, invoke `CMake` to setup the build-chain, and call `make` afterwards:

 ````bash
 mkdir build